 More Time for Marketplace Enrollment!

-Health Options is ready to respond to President Biden’s new executive order reopening the Affordable Care Act’s federal insurance marketplaces from February 15, 2021 through May 15, 2021.
+Health Options is ready to respond to President Biden’s initial executive order — and the new rule that has reopened the Affordable Care Act’s federal insurance marketplaces from February 15 through August 15, 2021.

 According to Kaiser Family Foundation, Maine has 63,500 uninsured people who are Marketplace eligible, and 45 percent (29,000) are eligible to receive partial subsidies, bringing health insurance within reach for many who do not have it.